-Prior Action YES NO Have you discussed this project with the permit applicant?
-X Did you discuss the project with the Planning Department permit review planner? × Did you participate in outside mediation on this case? × o.
-Changes was to the Frejort as a result of Mediation If you have discussed the project with the applicant, planning staff or gone through mediation, please summarize the result, including any changes there were made to the proposed project.
-See attached. -
+Prior Action NO Have you discussed this project with the permit applicant?
+X Did you discuss the project with the Planning Department permit review planner? × Did you participate in outside mediation on this case?
+X

+If you have discussed the project with the applicant, planning staff or gone through mediation, please summarize the result, including any changes there were made to the proposed project.
+See attached.